fit-r2lab/r2lab.inria.fr/markdown/book.md

 <div class="alert alert-info" role="alert" markdown="1">
 <div class="text-center" id="policy"><h2>Reservation policy</h2></div>

-<p>The software does not enforce any limitation on the duration or frequency of reservations.<br/>
+<p>The software does not enforce any limitation on the duration or frequency of reservations.<br>
 We expect however everyone to adhere to the following, common sense, rules: </p>

 <ul>